Bogya Hot Spring, photo by JMorton

 At least I had my say as the other foreigners/tourists gave me sympathetic looks.

 Anyway, going back was a trek I would not want to try again in a hurry but we did not have a choice.
 So we went.
 I supposed we were more aware, which somehow lessen the scare factor a little bit.
-We we more careful and it felt that the walk was much shorter and not as shockingly more frightening compared to before.
+We were more careful and it felt that the walk was much shorter and not as shockingly more frightening compared to before.
 We were also going downhill.

 Peter was ok, more confident.
 However, that did not mean we did not have an almost heinous accident.
 Our youngest member of the group, Leah, decided to take a selfie but almost lose a footing.
 We were in shock.
 We felt 50 per cent hilarity and and 50 per cent horror from the incongruity of taking a selfie near a cliff.